Yan Souto

-Yan da Cruz Souto (born 5 October 2001), known as Yan Souto, is a Brazilian professional footballer who plays as a centre-back for Juventude.
+Yan da Cruz Souto (born 5 October 2001), known as Yan Souto, is a Brazilian professional footballer who plays as a centre-back for Criciúma, on loan from Juventude.

 Club career

 Born in Campo Grande, Mato Grosso do Sul, Yan Souto began his career with hometown club União ABC before joining Londrina in 2018.
 He left the club in 2021 and returned to União ABC, making his senior debut during that year’s Campeonato Sul-Mato-Grossense.

 On 7 January 2022, after a short spell with Boston City Brasil, Souto signed for Floresta, reuniting with manager Ricardo Drubscky.
 After making five appearances, he was announced as a new signing for Goiás, a Série A club, on 11 March 2022.

 Souto made his Série A debut on 19 June 2022, starting in a 1–0 away defeat to Corinthians.
 He was loaned to Vitória in Série B on 27 March 2023, where he helped the club win the league and secure promotion as champions.

 Returning to Goiás for the 2024 campaign, now back in the second division, Souto featured regularly before transferring to top-flight side Juventude on 19 July 2024, signing a contract until 2026.